Blue Origin's first crewed flight sends Wally Funk to edge of space after 60-year wait

-Atop the rocket, locked inside a gumdrop-shaped capsule, Bezos, his brother Mark, aeronautics legend Wally Funk and 18-year-old customer Oliver Daemen headed off toward the invisible, arbitrary boundary separating Earth and space as part of mission NS-16.
-Approximately 3 minutes after lift off, the crew experienced weightlessness for the first time and touched the edge of space.
-Hoots and hollers erupted from the cabin and staticy calls of, "that's awesome," permeated the live broadcast.
+Atop the Blue Origin rocket, locked inside a gumdrop-shaped capsule, Bezos, his brother Mark, aeronautics legend Wally Funk and 18-year-old customer Oliver Daemen headed off toward the invisible, arbitrary boundary separating Earth and space as part of mission NS-16.
+Approximately three minutes after liftoff, the crew experienced weightlessness for the first time and touched the edge of space.
+Hoots and hollers erupted from the cabin, and staticky calls of "that's awesome" permeated the live broadcast.

 The four-person crew unbuckled from their seats after the New Shepard rocket lifted their capsule beyond the stratosphere.
 The capsule reached a peak altitude -- or apogee -- of around 66 miles (approximately 106 kilometers) into the sky.
 And then, almost as quickly as it went up, it began its quick descent back to solid ground.

 Simultaneously, the New Shepard rocket that had carried the capsule to the edge of infinity was calmly falling back to Earth.
-It touched down gently in the West Texas desert about 7 minutes after lift-off.
+It touched down gently in the West Texas desert about seven minutes after liftoff.

-At approximately 8 minutes and 30 seconds after flight, the capsule's parachutes deployed and brought the capsule safely to land.
+At approximately eight minutes and 30 seconds after flight, the capsule's parachutes deployed and brought the capsule safely to land.

 "I am unbelievably good," Bezos said after touchdown, responding to a check by CapCom.
 "Best.
 Day.
 Ever."

-The historic feat comes just 11 days after Richard Branson's successful flight on the Virgin Galactic spaceplane back on July 9.
+The historic feat came just 11 days after Richard Branson's flight on the Virgin Galactic spaceplane on July 9.

 The edge of infinity

-In the lead up to launch, there had been some frosty back and forth between Bezos' Blue Origin and Richard Branson's Virgin Galactic.
+In the leadup to launch, there had been some frosty back and forth between Bezos' Blue Origin and Branson's Virgin Galactic.

-The latter company took its billionaire founder to a height of 53 miles (86 kilometers) 11 days ago, earning Branson his own pair of commercial astronaut wings.
+The latter company took its billionaire founder to a height of 53 miles (86 kilometers), earning Branson his own pair of commercial astronaut wings.
 However, Blue Origin made a slightly snarky tweet about where space actually begins and seemed to suggest that perhaps Branson hadn't reached "space" after all.

 "Only 4% of the world recognizes a lower limit of 80 kilometers or 50 miles as the beginning of space.
 New Shepard flies above both boundaries.
 One of the many benefits of flying with Blue Origin" the company said on July 9.

-Wherever the boundary is set, the experience of being up there didn't differ all that much for the two billionaires and the bickering was largely left behind in the lead up to the launch.
+Wherever the boundary is set, the experience of being up there didn't differ all that much for the two billionaires, and the bickering was largely left behind in the final days before the Blue Origin launch.

 What about Earth?